 Though medically retired, Young was retained on a list of active duty officers.
 During World War I, the War Department sent him back to Ohio to help muster and train African-American recruits for the war.
 Days before the November 11th, 1918 armistice, Young was assigned to Camp Grant (Illinois) to train black servicemen.
 Shortly thereafter, at the request of the State Department, Colonel Young was sent once more to serve as military attaché to Liberia, arriving in Monrovia, February 1920.
 While on a visit to Nigeria in late 1921 he became gravely ill and died at the British hospital in Lagos on January 8th, 1922.
 Due to British law, Young's body was buried in Lagos, Nigeria for one year before it could be repatriated to the United States for final interment.

 In the year after his death, Young's wife and many other notable African Americans lobbied the U.S. to repatriate Young's remains from Nigeria so he could receive a proper burial in American soil.
 One year later, Young's body was exhumed and transported back to the U.S. After arriving back in the U.S. in New York City in late May of 1923, Young's body received a hero's welcome.
 Thousands upon thousands celebrated Young's life as he made his way to the Washington, D.C. area.
 On June 1st, 1923, Colonel Charles Young became the fourth soldier honored with a funeral service at Arlington Memorial Amphitheater before burial in Arlington National Cemetery.
 After the memorial service, he was buried alongside the thousands of other heroes in Arlington National Cemetery.

-Colonel Charles Young's tomb is located in section 3, grave 1730-B, not very far from where his memorial service took place at the Arlington Memorial Amphitheater.
+Colonel Charles Young's tomb is located in Section 3, Grave 1730-B, not far from where his memorial service took place in the Arlington Memorial Ampitheater.